Family of Medium Tactical Vehicles: Prototype and developmental FMTVs

-FMTV A2 requirement
+FMTV A2

-Early in 2014 the U.S. Army's Program Executive Officer for Combat Support and Combat Service Support (CS CSS) had suggested that the Army would be seeking a new medium truck family in the mid-2020s.
-On 13 October 2016 the U.S. Army solicited proposals for the FMTV A2 rebuy competition.
+Early in 2014, the U.S. Army's Program Executive Officer for Combat Support and Combat Service Support (CS CSS) suggested that the Army would be seeking a new medium truck family in the mid-2020s.
+In October 2016 the U.S. Army solicited proposals for the FMTV A2 rebuy competition.

 The FMTV A2 request for proposals (RfP) stated the program would seek "to integrate higher capacity suspension, wheels, and tires; integrate underbody protection; increase engine power; integrate higher capacity alternator; integrate data bus upgrade; and integrate safety enhancements".
 The winner of the contract would be asked to integrate such upgrades; build the vehicles, trailers, and kits; and provide program, maintenance, and logistics support.
 According to the RfP, the FMTV A2 contract is expected to cover five ordering years with two additional one-year option periods for a potential total of 2,400 vehicles if all options are exercise.

 In a subsequent statement, an Army spokesman said the RfP "includes an estimated quantity of approximately 2,400 new production vehicles.
 However, the actual quantities in any future award are undetermined and will depend on proposed pricing for this quantity, army requirements, and available funding."

-Oshkosh announced on 8 May 2017 that the company had submitted a proposal in response to the RfP for the Family of Medium Tactical Vehicles (FMTV) A2 production effort.
+In May 2017, Oshkosh submitted a proposal in response to the RfP for the Family of Medium Tactical Vehicles (FMTV) A2 production effort.
 At this point, the U.S. Army anticipated a contract award announcement in the second quarter of fiscal year 2018 and stated that the next generation FMTV A2 would comprise 16 models and three trailers.

-The Army announced on 7 February 2018 that it had selected Oshkosh to build to FMTV A2.
-The initial estimated contract value is $476.2 million with no cap on the number of vehicles the Army may purchase.
-The firm fixed price contract covers a five-year ordering period plus two additional one-year options.
+In February 2018, the Army selected Oshkosh to build to FMTV A2.
+The initial estimated contract value is $476.2 million, with no cap on the number of vehicles the Army may purchase.
+The firm fixed price contract covers a five-year ordering period, plus two additional one-year options.
 The estimated date of completion has previously been quoted as February 2022.
 Both Oshkosh and AM General submitted bids for the requirement.

-Following the FMTV A2 award Oshkosh initially built and delivered vehicles in support of Production Verification Testing (PVT), Live Fire Testing (LFT) and logistics development.
+Following the FMTV A2 award, Oshkosh initially built and delivered vehicles in support of Production Verification Testing (PVT), Live Fire Testing (LFT) and logistics development.
 In August 2021, it was announced by Oshkosh that the Army's Tank-Automotive and Armaments Command (TACOM) Life Cycle Management Command (LCMC) had awarded the company a $152 million delivery order for 541 FMTV A2.
 The Army is expected to begin fielding the A2 FMTV variant in June 2023.